 Thanks to a donation from Scheller's Fitness & Cycling, we have 6 bike repair stations available along the Louisville Loop in The Parklands for your use.
 Find them at William F. Miles Trailhead, right inside Shelbyville Rd.; Pope Lick Trailhead, just off of Taylorsville Rd.; Seaton Valley Trailhead, off of Seatonville Rd.; on the Louisville Loop between Brown-Forman Silo Center and the Bike Park; and Broad Run Valley Trailhead, at the Broad Run Road entrance of Broad Run Park.

 Blue Moon Canoe & Kayak of Kentucky now offers bike rentals, giving Parklands visitors an opportunity to see even more of the trails and areas that comprise the nearly 4,000 acres of our park system.
 Rentals available, weather permitting, April-October.
-Beginning April 1, 2017, bike rentals will be offered out of the John Floyd Community Building in Pope Lick Park, 4002 South Pope Lick Road.
+Bike rentals are offered out of the John Floyd Community Building in Pope Lick Park, 4002 South Pope Lick Road.
 For more information on prices, hours and availability, please contact Blue Moon at 502-753-9942 or firstname.lastname@example.org.